Vimal Jyothi Institute of Management and Research, Chemperi

 Vimal Jyothi Institute of Management and Research, Chemperi is a private, unaided, Catholic-Minority MBA college in Kerala, India.

 The Vimal Jyothi Institute of Management and Research offers two-year full-time residential MBA courses in Business Management.

 Management

 The Institutions are run under Catholic Management with minority rights, established in 2010.
-The college is managed by The MESHAR Diocesan Educational Trust, Archbishop's House, Thalassery, approved by AICTE and affiliated with Kannur University.
+The college is NAAC accredited and managed by The MESHAR Diocesan Educational Trust, Archbishop's House, Thalassery, approved by AICTE and affiliated with Kannur University.

 Academics

 Vimal Jyothi MBA college offers dual specialization MBA degrees.